 In the 17th century, with the construction of the new St. Peter’s Basilica, the Vatican became the religious center of the Catholic Church.

-Today, the Vatican is one of the most important attractions in Rome with its spectacular St. Peter’s Basilica and the countless treasures of the Vatican Museums.
+Today, Vatican city is one of the most important attractions in Rome with its spectacular St. Peter’s Basilica and the countless treasures of the Vatican Museums.

 Here you will find all the information about opening times and our tips and tricks for visiting the Vatican Museums and St. Peter’s Basilica.

 Hello, I’m Janna from Tourist in Rome.
 With our information and insider tips you will save a lot of time and your trip to Rome will be a great experience.